Glossary

 Oceanodromous#

-Oceanodromous fish guilds exclusively live in oceans. while oceanodromous fish may encounter diadromous fish (migrate from the sea to freshwaters), they will very likely never meet potamodromous fish [Mye49].
+Oceanodromous fish guilds exclusively live in oceans.
+While oceanodromous fish may encounter diadromous fish (migrate from the sea to freshwaters), they will very likely never meet potamodromous fish [Mye49].
 Examples for oceanmodromous fish are Atlantic mackerels (Scomber scombrus) or Atlantic herring (Clupea harengus).

 Operating System#